-- 2. "John Doe" ("Mr. Doe," "John") is a young man who began attending Northern Michigan University in fall, 2014.
+2. Kyle Nelson ("Mr. Nelson," "Kyle") is a young man from Illinois who began attending Northern Michigan University in fall, 2014.
 He majored in construction management, and before his suspension from the University that led to his eventual expulsion, was living on campus in Gant Residence Hall, carrying a grade point average of approximately 3.55.

-He requests anonymity in this lawsuit due to the inflammatory nature of the allegations against him and the social stigma of being associated with such charges.
-He will file the appropriate motion for anonymity if necessary and requested by this court. - 2.
-Northern Michigan University ("NMU") is a State of Michigan public university, in Marquette County, State of Michigan, with a mailing address of 1401 Presque Isle Ave., Marquette, MI 49855-5301, phone number 906-227-1000. - 3.
-Defendant Lina Blair, at all times relevant, was the Assistant Dean of Students at NMU, who bore responsibility for the Student Conduct Board charges against Plaintiff, and oversaw the hearing as a non-voting chairperson.
+3. Northern Michigan University ("NMU") is a State of Michigan public university, in Marquette County, State of Michigan, with a mailing address of 1401 Presque Isle Ave., Marquette, MI 49855-5301, phone number 906-227-1000.

+4. Defendant Lina Blair, at all times relevant, was the Assistant Dean of Students at NMU, who bore responsibility for the Student Conduct Board charges against Plaintiff, and oversaw the hearing as a non-voting chairperson.
 She is sued in her official and individual capacities.

+5. Defendant Christine Greer, at all times relevant, was the Assistant Vice President and Dean of Students at NMU, to whom Defendant Blair reported.
+She sent a letter to Plaintiff suspending him from school and barring him from campus under threat of arrest, before any of his charges were adjudicated.

+Case 2:18-cv-00012-RJJ-TPG ECF No. 1 filed 02/01/18 PageID.3 Page 3 of 17

-- 4. Defendant Christine Greer, at all times relevant, was the Assistant Vice President and Dean of Students at NMU, to whom Defendant Blair reported.
-She sent a letter to Plaintiff suspending him from school and barring him from campus under threat of arrest, before any of his charges were adjudicated. - 5.
-Defendant Guy LaPlante, at all times relevant, was a Detective/Lieutenant with the Northern Michigan University Department of Public Safety and Police Services, who investigated the alleged criminal charges against Plaintiff, obtained a search warrant based on hearsay evidence, and testified against him in his Student Conduct Board hearing. - 6.
-Defendants Jim Gadzinski, Paul LaPlant, John Frick, and "Three Anonymous Student Members of the Student Conduct Board Hearing Committee," at all times relevant, were NMU staff, faculty, and/or students of NMU who comprised the Student Conduct Board that heard and decided John's Student Conduct charges.
-They are sued in their official and individual capacities. - 7.
-Defendants "Unknown Members of the Student Conduct Appeals Committee," at all times relevant, were NMU staff, faculty, and/or students of NMU that considered and denied Plaintiff's appeal of his expulsion.
+6. Defendant Guy LaPlante, at all times relevant, was a Detective/Lieutenant with the Northern Michigan University Department of Public Safety and Police Services, who investigated the alleged criminal charges against Plaintiff, obtained a search warrant based on hearsay evidence, and testified against him in his Student Conduct Board hearing.

+7. Defendants Jim Gadzinski, Paul LaPlant, John Frick, and "Three Anonymous Student Members of the Student Conduct Board Hearing Committee," at all times relevant, were NMU staff, faculty, and/or students of NMU who comprised the Student Conduct Board that heard and decided Kyle's Student Conduct charges.
+They are sued in their official and individual capacities.

+8. Defendants "Unknown Members of the Student Conduct Appeals Committee," at all times relevant, were NMU staff, faculty, and/or students of NMU that considered and denied Plaintiff's appeal of his expulsion.
 They are sued in their official and individual capacities.